List of recurring The Mighty Boosh characters: Tommy Nookah

 Tommy Nookah was originally portrayed by Richard Ayoade.
 He appeared in the radio episode "Jungle" and later in revised form during the first series of the TV show, where he was played by Rich Fulcher rather than Ayoade.
 In both versions he is the previous owner of the zoo where Howard and Vince work; he is assumed by many to be dead.
 Howard sees him as an idol and mentor.
 Howard later enters the jungle room of the zoo to find Tommy.
 In the TV version Tommy has subsisted for years on nothing but cheese, and as a result his head has turned into cheese.
 Tommy considers himself King of the Rockers, and flies into a rage when confronted by mods.

 The Parka People

-The Parka People are a diminutive race of people who wear parkas that completely obscure their features.
-They appear in the "Tundra" storyline and the third series episode "Party".
+The Parka People wear parkas that completely obscure their features.
+They appear in the "Tundra" storyline and the third-series episode "Party".
 By looking deep into the parka, one can see one's deepest desire.
 The Parka People guard the Egg of Mantumbi.
 One of the Parka people appears in the stage show, played by Noel Fielding.